The Hidden Trick: Burying a Banana Before Growing Peppers

 Step 1: Slice the Banana Into Small Pieces

-Grab a ripe or overripe banana and cut it into small chunks, peel included.
+Grab a banana (ripe or overripe).
+Cut it into small chunks, peel included.
 Smaller pieces help the banana break down faster in the soil.

 Step 2: Make a Hole for the Pepper Plant